galitLukin/VRP-RL/README.md

 # Reinforcement Learning for Solving the Vehicle Routing Problem

-We use Reinforcement for solving Travelling Salesman Problem (TSP) and Vehicle Routing Problem (VRP).
+We use Reinforcement for solving Vehicle Routing Problem (VRP).

 ## Paper
 Implementation of our paper: [Reinforcement Learning for Solving the Vehicle Routing Problem](https://arxiv.org/abs/1802.04240v2).

 ## Dependencies